 According to the head of the Sierra County Rock and Gem Society (SCRAGS), “most rock hunters come to Sierra County to collect carnelian, amethyst, and sulfides.”

-SCRAGS meets monthly at the Geronimo Springs Museum, and coordinates field trips to sites around the county.
+SCRAGS meets on the first Monday of every month at the Geronimo Springs Museum, and coordinates field trips to sites around the county.
 For more information on rock hounding in Sierra County, visit SCRAGS’ Facebook page or join the group and get out in the field!